Get E-Book

 The close() Obligation

-The basic pattern:
+The basic ownership pattern is:

 const fh = await open(path, 'r');